intel/psst/README.md

 change etc. psst just executes real work function duty-cycled in controlled loops.
 More work functions could be added to the this tool overtime & they will be accounted for good -- against the ON-time of duty cycling.

-The tool's most importat usecase is to do logging at a fixed "own" overhead --not more than the present requested load (active C0 percent).
+The tool's most important usecase is to do logging at a fixed "own" overhead --not more than the present requested load (active C0 percent).
 This ensures that monitoring does not influence the overall system load (C0%).
 This serves to monitor soc power/thermal parameters at much fine grained time, typically comparable to governers's poll period (tens of ms).
-For instance, a 10ms poll could causes upto 50% cpu overhead in traditional polling.
+For instance, a 10ms poll could causes up to 50% cpu overhead in traditional polling.
 Further, psst's logging is aligned with the C0 activity that is being analyzed.
 This ensures a good coalesced synthetic workload.

 Sample output with verbose mode